PrismLauncher/prismlauncher.org/src/content/docs/wiki/overview/troubleshooting.md

 To fix this, you can use Prism Launcher's auto-downloadable Mojang distributed java runtimes.
 To use them, enable "Auto-download Mojang Java" in Settings -> Java and untick "Java installation" in Edit -> Settings -> Java

-If that isn't enough you can try using the [SHA-1 Redemption](https://modrinth.com/mod/sha1redemption) nilmod with [NilLoader](https://git.sleeping.town/Nil/NilLoader).
+If that isn't enough or you can't use mojang's java you can try using the [SHA-1 Redemption](https://modrinth.com/mod/sha1redemption) nilmod with [NilLoader](https://git.sleeping.town/Nil/NilLoader).
 Alternatively you can follow this alternative process:

 1. Create a file named `java.security` inside the instance minecraft(`.minecraft`/`minecraft`) folder with the following content: